 One of the more interesting things that Dr. James said was something he prefaced as saying it would be a criticism of Lean.
-Dr. James seems generally very supportive of Lean and TPS as a helpful force in healthcare, but he has reasonable criticisms — criticisms not of “lean” itself but of “lean as commonly practiced in this country.”
+Dr. James seems generally very supportive of Lean and TPS as a helpful force in healthcare, but he has reasonable criticisms — criticisms not of “lean” itself but of “lean as commonly practiced in this country,” as he put it.

 In Dr. James' view, Lean has three pillars:

 James' criticism is when only the first pillar is emphasized.
 Focusing on flow with out staff engagement and flexibility does sound more like “L.A.M.E.”
 (Lean as Misguidedly Executed) than real Lean.

 For what it's worth, I encouraged Dr. James to repeat that criticism as loudly and as often as he could, since it's not a criticism of what you might call “true Lean” — it's a criticism of how it's often practiced.
 “Fake lean” or “L.A.M.E.” (or whatever awkward term you give it) helps nobody and it gets in the way (due to bad reputation) of those trying to practice Lean the “right” way.